nickbrandt/GitLab/doc/development/documentation/styleguide.md

 - Don't use profanity or obscenities.
 Doing so may negatively affect other users and contributors, which is contrary to GitLab's value of [diversity and inclusion](https://about.gitlab.com/handbook/values/#diversity-inclusion).
+- Avoid the use of [racially-insensitive terminology or phrases](https://www.marketplace.org/2020/06/17/tech-companies-update-language-to-avoid-offensive-terms/).
+For example:
+  - Use *primary* and *secondary* for database and server relationships.
+  - Use *allowlist* and *denylist* to describe access control lists.

 ### Word usage clarifications